semuconsulting/pyubx2/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

-`pyubx2` is an original Python 3 parser for the UBX &copy;, NMEA 0183 &copy; and RTCM3 &copy; protocols.
-UBX is a proprietary binary protocol implemented on u-blox &trade; GNSS/GPS receiver modules.
+`pyubx2` is an original Python 3 parser for the UBX &copy; protocol.
+UBX is a proprietary binary protocol implemented on u-blox &trade; GNSS receiver modules. `pyubx2` can also parse NMEA 0183 &copy; and RTCM3 &copy; protocols via the underlying [`pynmeagps`](https://github.com/semuconsulting/pynmeagps) and [`pyrtcm`](https://github.com/semuconsulting/pyrtcm) packages from the same author - hence it covers all the protocols that u-blox GNSS receivers are capable of outputting.

 The `pyubx2` homepage is located at [https://github.com/semuconsulting/pyubx2](https://github.com/semuconsulting/pyubx2).